Alireza-Motazedian/GIC__Geomagnetic_Induced_Current/4. Concepts _ Books _ Papers/README.md

 Because the Earth's magnetic field is not perfectly aligned with its rotation axis, and because the magnetic poles wander over time, the MLT for a given location will not usually match the geographic local time.
 It's also worth noting that MLT varies as the Earth rotates, just like geographical local time.

 The concept of MLT is particularly important in the field of space weather and geomagnetism, because many phenomena related to the Earth's magnetic field and its interaction with the solar wind have a strong dependence on MLT.
 For example, the occurrence and strength of auroras and geomagnetic disturbances can vary significantly with MLT.
 In the context of the SuperMAG dataset, the MLT would be the local time at each magnetometer station, in terms of magnetic coordinates.
+Magnetic Local Time ranges from 0 to 24 hours, like conventional time.

 ⮚ **MCOLAT (Magnetic Co-latitude)**: Magnetic Co-latitude, often referred to as MCOLAT in various datasets, is a way of defining a location's position with respect to the Earth's magnetic field.
 More specifically, it is calculated as 90 degrees minus the magnetic latitude of a given point.